-- ✓ Progressed toward implementing its strategic asset allocation in line with its risk appetite. - Continuous strengthening its hedging strategies to stabilise its own funds and protect its solvency ratio. - ✓ Despite the world-wide pandemic, and beyond market dislocation, thanks to the hedging model of Athora Belgium constantly comply with the hard limit foreseen in the risk appetite. - ✓ In 2021, Athora Belgium received full exemption from the provision for interest rate risk from the NBB.
+- Progressed toward implementing its strategic asset allocation including NN portfolio acquired in line with its risk appetite. - ✓ Despite the high inflation rate and Ukraine war who disturb the financial market, thanks to the hedging model of Athora Belgium constantly comply with the hard limit foreseen in the risk appetite.

+In 2022, Athora Belgium received full exemption from the endowment to the provision for interest rate risk (flashing light reserve) from the NBB.
 This decision by the Regulator was based in particular on the strong Solvency position of Athora Belgium as well as on its good resistance to the stress test in an environment of persistently low interest rates.